 US consumer confidence rises in August as Americans' optimism about future improves

-American consumers felt more confident in August as their outlook for the future improved
+American consumers felt more confident as their outlook for the future improved.

 American consumers felt more confident in August as their outlook for the future improved.